 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-A small beard.
+- noun A small beard.

-- n.
-A bird of the family
+- noun A bird of the family

 Bucconidæ , allied to the Cuckoos, having a large, conical beak swollen at the base, and bearded with five bunches of stiff bristles; the puff bird.
-It inhabits tropical America and Africa. - n.
-A larva that feeds on aphids.
+It inhabits tropical America and Africa. - noun A larva that feeds on aphids.

 Etymologies